Notice: Undefined index: HTTP_REFERER in D:\CNES\index.php on line 3

 Contraindications for Tnkase

-TNKase is contraindicated in patients with [see WARNINGS AND PRECAUTIONS]:
+TNKase is contraindicated in any patients with:

 • Active internal bleeding